techunderfive/techunderfive/_posts/2025-06-24-QuantumComputing-vs-Computing.md

 These are all **classical protocols**, operating with binary data (0s and 1s) over wired or wireless channels.

 ---

-## Quantum Communication Protocols Use:
-Quantum protocols rely on the **unique behaviors of quantum particles**, often paired with classical communication channels.

 <h2>Quantum Protocols (Compared)</h2>

 <p>Quantum protocols rely on the unique behaviors of quantum particles, often paired with classical communication channels.</p>